This Day in History: The Battle of Black Mingo Creek

 On this day in 1780, a group of Patriots crosses the Pee Dee River and camps in the swamps of eastern South Carolina.
 They’d just routed a group of Loyalists at the Battle of Black Mingo Creek.
-It was the Swamp Fox’s third victory since mid-August!
+Would you believe it was the Swamp Fox’s third victory since mid-August?!

-The victories were badly needed.
-They served as morale boosters in the wake of General Horatio Gate’s disastrous defeat at the Battle of Camden.
+The victories were badly needed, serving as important morale boosters in the wake of General Horatio Gate’s disastrous defeat at the Battle of Camden.

 The “Swamp Fox” had a real name, of course.
 Francis Marion had won a battle at Horse Creek in August and at Blue Savannah in early September.
 The British had been trying to find the Swamp Fox ever since.
 Unfortunately, the British did more than just look for Marion.
 They were also destroying land and harassing local families.
 The harassment was intended to discourage Patriots from fighting.

 Marion and his men soon had enough.
-The British were messing with their neck of the woods.
+The British were messing with their neck of the woods, and they weren’t going to take it.
 They had been recuperating in the Great White Marsh in North Carolina, but in late September, Marion’s partisans headed south across the Pee Dee River, back into South Carolina.

-They soon discovered a good opportunity to attack one band of Loyalists under Colonel John Coming Ball.
-The Loyalist force was then stationed at the Red House Tavern, near Black Mingo Creek.
+They soon had an opening to attack one band of Loyalists under Colonel John Coming Ball.
+That Loyalist force was then stationed at the Red House Tavern, near Black Mingo Creek.
 Ball’s group consisted of less than 50 men.
-It was a golden opportunity!
+It was a golden opportunity.
 Legend has it that Marion’s men were unanimous in their desire to seek battle.

 The Swamp Fox swung into action!